Create With Me

 For me, sound and colour become emotions, shapes, and sensations.
 This inter-sensory, ritualistic approach opens pathways to creative emergence, embodiment, and empowerment.
 I channel these experiences into visual form through abstract painting, movement, symbolic rituals, and ceremony, exploring the interplay of light across physical, spiritual, and ethereal realms.

 Rooted in synesthesia and embodied expressionism, my work explores human connection, natural rhythms, and subtle energies that shape our lived experience.
 It reflects themes of growth, resilience, compassion, grief, healing, and joy—anchored in embodiment and guided by intuition.
+The paint acts as a language, non verbal, but visually and energetically expresed and felt.

 Born and raised between the UK and Hong Kong, my background in surface pattern design, fashion, and textiles enriches my contemporary art practice.
 Having lived and worked internationally, my global perspective continues to shape both my art and life.